ghulamazad/GFileMux/README.md

 # GFileMux

-**GFileMux** is a lightweight, high-performance Golang library for handling multipart file uploads, inspired by Multer.
-It provides flexible storage options, middleware-style file handling, and efficient file processing.
+**GFileMux** is a fast, lightweight Go package for handling multipart file uploads.
+Inspired by Multer, it offers flexible storage options, middleware-style handling, and seamless processing with minimal overhead.
+Compatible with any Go HTTP framework, GFileMux simplifies file uploads for your web apps.

 ## Features
 ✅ **Efficient File Parsing** – Handles multipart/form-data seamlessly.